yonkahlon/Zenject/README.md

 * Copy and paste the above code into a file named 'TestInstaller'
 * Create a new scene in Unity
 * Add a new GameObject and name it "CompositionRoot" (though the name does not really matter)
-* Attach the CompositionRoot MonoBehaviour to your new GameObject
+* Attach the CompositionRoot MonoBehaviour out of Zenject to your new GameObject
 * Add your TestInstaller script to the scene as well (as its own GameObject or on the same GameObject as the CompositionRoot, it doesn't matter)
 * Add a reference to your TestInstaller to the properties of the CompositionRoot by dragging the TestInstaller GameObject to the "Installers" property in the inspector
 * Validate your scene by either selecting Edit -> Zenject -> Validate Current Scene.  (note that this step isn't necessary but good practice to get into)